-- The Mandarin – Chinese is the most widely spoken language in the world.
+- Mandarin – This grouping of the most popular Chinese language dialects are collectively he most widely spoken language in the world.

-- The English.
-Again, no big surprises.
-The reason?
+- English.
 English is the official language in a hundred countries.
-The English-speaking Anglophones are around 330 and 500 million, spread across all continents, which is an advantage for all those who want to learn English (or for those who already speak it).
-In Africa, Asia, Oceania … you will always find at least one country that has English as an official language.
-English is also one of the most influential languages.
-For besides being the official language of millions of people, it is also the “first second language”, chosen by many.
+The English-speaking number between 330 and 500 million, and are spread across all continents.
+English is also one of the most influential languages, as besides being the official language of millions of people, it is also the “first second language” chosen by many.

-- The Hindi.
-Unlike English, Hindi is spoken in only four countries, mainly in India and Nepal.
-Its success is basically due to the number of inhabitants of these countries.
+- Hindi – Hindi is spoken in only four countries – including India and Nepal – and it’s success is due to the number of inhabitants of these countries.
 Hindi has between 260 million and 300 million speakers.
-Note: There are approximately one hundred languages similar to Hindi.
-As you learn it, you will not have a hard time learning all these other languages.
-Anyway, “will have no difficulty” … this is relative!

-- The Bengali.
-Like Hindi, Bengali is spoken only in 4 countries, mainly in India and Bangladesh.
-Still, this language has something between 200 and 250 million speakers.
+- Bengali – Like Hindi, Bengali is spoken only in 4 countries, mainly in India and Bangladesh.
+Even so, this language has between 200 and 250 million speakers.

-- The Russian, which is, after all, spoken in 16 countries, by something between 150 and 160 million inhabitants.
+- Russian – Spoken in 16 countries, by something between 150 and 160 million inhabitants.